 A deferment is a temporary pause to your student loan payments for specific situations such as active duty military service and reenrollment in school.
-You can receive a deferment on Federal student loans for certain defined periods.
-The U.S. Department of Education (ED) has published
+You can receive a deferment on Federal Student Loans for a certain defined period.
+The U.S. Department of Education (ED) has published .

-You dont have to pay interest on the loan during deferment if you have a subsidized loan.
-If you have an unsubsidized loan, youre responsible for the interest during deferment.
-If you dont pay the interest as it accumulates, it will be added to your loan balance, and the amount you have to pay in the future will be higher.
-You have to apply for a deferment with your loan servicer, and you must continue to make payments until youve been notified your deferment has been granted.
+You don’t have to pay interest on the loan during deferment if you have a subsidized loan.
+If you have an unsubsidized loan, you’re responsible for the interest during deferment.
+If you don’t pay the interest as it accumulates, it will be added to your loan balance, which will increase the amount you have to pay.
+You have to apply for a deferment with your loan servicer, and you must continue to make payments until you’ve been notified your deferment has been granted.

 Private student loans may or may not have a deferment option, and the rules vary among lenders.
 Contact your loan servicer as early as possible if you want to explore this option.